-he ability to communicate effectively is one of the most important skills an individual can possess in this era of rapid informational and technological change.
-The skills to gather information and communicate that information in written, oral or electronic forms are the hallmark of the programs in the University of Central Missouri's Department of Communication.
+The ability to communicate effectively is one of the most important skills an individual can possess in this era of rapid informational and technological change.
+The skills to gather information and communicate that information in written, oral or electronic forms are the hallmark of the programs in the University of Central Missouri's Department of Communication and Sociology.